Laser Welded Micro Assemblies

 Micro-sectioning of a laser weld shows a seam of overlapping molten metal hemispheres, which have re-solidified and overlapped to create a precision seam weld.

-Laser welding is also useful for tool repair where re-production of tools would be costly.
+Laser micro-welding is also useful for tool repair where re-production of tools would be costly.
 Laser welding provides a clean strong joining of many different materials.